LucasAbreu89/webscrap/README.md

 ## Install

-We need some packeges to be installed.
+We need some packages to be installed.
 Open you cmd and install the packages bellow:

   1- pip install pandas